neos/neos-development-collection/TYPO3.Neos/Documentation/HowTos/ExtendingPages.rst

 Extending the Page
 ==================

-In Neos the page is a simple Node Type named TYPO3.Neos:Page, you can directly extend this Node Type to add specific properties.
+In Neos the page is a simple Node Type named Neos.Neos:Page, you can directly extend this Node Type to add specific properties.
 Below you will find a simple example for adding a page background image:

 Yaml (Sites/Vendor.Site/Configuration/NodeTypes.yaml) ::

-	'TYPO3.Neos.NodeTypes:Page':
+	'Neos.Neos.NodeTypes:Page':
 	  ui:
 	    inspector:
 	      groups: